 Retinol for acne

 Retinol is a highly effective acne-fighting ingredient and, as we’ve seen, can be used in both adolescence and adulthood.
 Of the anti-acne products with retinol, we can highlight the Biretix Tri-Active Anti-Blemish Gel, a daily use product that not only helps control sebum production and minimize imperfections, but also helps prevent the first signs of aging with a combination of retinol, peptides, and glycolic acid.
-For teenage skin, we can suggest the Sesderma Sesretinal Young Skin Moisturizing Gel, a product with retinaldehyde and salicylic acid that helps keep teenage skin balanced against acne breakouts.
+For teenage skin, we can suggest the ISDIN Oily Skin Acniben 2 Night Concentrate Anti-Blemish Serum, a product with retinaldehyde, niacinamide, and zinc PCA acid that helps keep teenage skin balanced against acne breakouts.

 Now that you know how retinol works, what benefits it has for your skin, and what products you can find it in, you’re ready to integrate this star ingredient into your skincare routine.
 Remember: start slow and steady, and you’ll get the results you want.
 Make sure to check out our favorite retinol products to pick your favorite!